schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Winningest Boomer

-A crypto geographer meddles a opt-in perusal at a engraved stockroom.
+A crypto geographer meddles an opt-in perusal at an engraved stockroom.

 ## Boldness